The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Our Method

 \subsection{The DeCAMFounder Score Function}

+We conclude by combining our results so far to derive an estimator for $\Gtrue$.
+We prove that our approach can recover a correct partial ordering of $\Gtrue$ in the high-dimensional setting when $p, N \rightarrow \infty$.
+To prove this result, we extend the main theorem in \citet{cam} to the setting when there are pervasive confounders. \\

-In this section, we exploit the special conditional independence structure implied by \cref{thm:superdag} as well as \cref{algo:pcss_est} to estimate $\Gtrue$ via a \emph{score-based approach}.
-In general, score-based approaches consist of two parts: (1) a score-function to measure the quality of a DAG and (2) a combinatorial optimization procedure to optimize this score-function over the space of DAGs.
-There are many existing general-purpose procedures for (2); see, for example, \citet{chick2002, greedy_sp, cam}.
-Hence, we focus our attention on (1), namely developing a score function to estimate the graph in the pervasive confounding setting.
+\textbf{Derivation of the DeCAMFounder Score Function.} We propose to estimate $\Gtrue$ via a \emph{score-based} approach.
+In general, score-based approaches consist of two parts: (1) a score-function to measure the quality of a DAG based on the observed data $\bbX$, and (2) a combinatorial optimization procedure to optimize this score-function over the space of DAGs.
+Since there are many existing general-purpose procedures for (2), such as greedy equivalence search, we focus our attention on (1).

 A natural starting point (based on its popularity in the linear setting) might be to use the \emph{Bayesian information criterion} (BIC) as the score function, which penalizes DAGs based on the number of parameters \citep{chick2002}.
-For linear models, computing this penalty is straightforward because the number of parameters simply equals the number of edges in the graph (corresponding to number of edge weights to be estimated) and $p$ (the number of node noise variances to be estimated).
-For non-linear models, however, the number of parameters can be infinite.
+For linear models, computing this penalty is straightforward because the number of parameters simply equals the number of edges in the graph (corresponding to the number of edge weights to be estimated) and $p$ (the number of node noise variances to be estimated).
+For semi-parametric models, however, the number of parameters can be infinite.
 Hence, BIC cannot directly be applied.
-Instead, we use a Bayesian score, namely the marginal log-likelihood of the DAG (which the BIC approximates with a second-order Taylor series) conditional on the matrix of confounder sufficient statistics $S$.
-Specifically, we score a DAG $G$ by
+Instead, we use a Bayesian score, namely the marginal log-likelihood of the DAG (which the BIC approximates with a second-order Taylor series) conditional on the matrix of confounder sufficient statistics $\bbS$.
+Specifically, let $\pr(\Omega_\cG \mid \cG)$ be a prior over the unknown set of functions $\Omega_\cG \coloneqq \{ \{f_{ij}^\cG \}_{i \in \Parents{\cG}{j}} , r_j^\cG \}_{j=1}^p$ that define the model from \cref{thm:superdag}.
+Assume that $\pr(\Omega_\cG \mid \cG) = \prod_{j=1}^p \bbQ(\{ f_{ij}^\cG \}_{i \in \Parents{\cG}{j}}, r_j^\cG \mid \cG)$, also known as \emph{parameter modularity} \citep{gp_nets}.
+Given this prior, we score a DAG $\cG$ by computing